-On March 3, 2021, the third Long-Term Energy Scenario Virtual Seminar for Latin America and the Caribbean (LTES-LAC) was held with experts from Ecuador and Uruguay.
+Country presentations from Uruguay and Ecuador were the focus of the third Long-Term Energy Scenario Virtual Seminar for Latin America and the Caribbean on 3 March, 2021.
 As with the full series of seminars, this event was the result of a collaboration amongst UN ECLAC, IRENA’s long-standing LTES Network, and GET.transform.

 The experience of Uruguay was represented by Alejandra Reyes, Manager of the Statistical Planning and Balance Area of the Ministry of Energy Industry and Mining, who highlighted the close links between the country’s 2005-2030 Energy Plan and the National Climate Change Policy.
 Alejandra Reyes emphasised the importance of well-defined regulatory frameworks, reliable energy statistics as well as the national energy balance for a coherent energy policy.
 The initial phase of the planning process is built on workshops with diverse government agencies, in which business as usual (BAU) trends are analysed together with various hypotheses for each sector.
 Scenarios are then constructed around alternate public policies that may be enacted.